dsiroky/socket_retarder/README.rst

 Limitations
 ===========
 Slows down only send() (TCP/IPv4, only connect() side), sendto() (UDP/IPv4), sendmsg().
 Some programs need to be run under the user root like "ping".
-They has setuid flag and there is a problem with environment/LD_PRELOAD.
+They have a setuid flag and there is a problem with an environment/LD_PRELOAD.

 Retarder for TCP connections creates its own proxy on ports 20000-20500.
-So if you need to use those ports you have to to recompile retarder with different contants PROXY_PORT_START and PROXY_PORT_STOP.
+So if you need to use those ports you have to recompile the retarder with different contants PROXY_PORT_START and PROXY_PORT_STOP.

 And many other limitations :-)